haloxiaoli/acme-public-docs/membership-terms-and-conditions/membership-terms_en.md

 - **Free Trial**: New users are entitled to a one-time 3-day free trial upon first registration.
 - **Subscription Purchase**: You may purchase VIP or SVIP memberships on a monthly, quarterly, or annual basis.
 - **One-time Purchase**: You may purchase a fixed-term VIP or SVIP membership service by making a single payment.
-- **Referral Rewards**: By successfully referring a new user who registers and makes their first payment, you may receive additional membership duration as a reward.
+- **Referral Rewards**: By successfully referring a new user who registers and makes their first payment, you may receive Basic Membership time based on that user's first paid membership: a first-time VIP purchase grants you 1 month of Basic Membership, and a first-time SVIP purchase grants you 2 months.
+The gifted duration is calculated in natural months from the effective time of that first purchase and is not affected by later upgrades or downgrades.
 Please refer to the invitation page for detailed rules.
 - **Purchase Restrictions**: When your subscription membership is still active, the system does not allow buying an additional one-time membership.
 Likewise, if a one-time membership has not yet expired, you cannot initiate a new subscription.
 Please wait until the current membership expires before switching purchase methods.

 ## 2. Membership Validity Period